2010–11 Moldovan National Division

 The 2010–11 Moldovan National Division (Divizia Naţională) was the 20th season of top-tier football in Moldova.
-Sheriff Tiraspol were the defending champions having won their tenth Moldovan championship, all consecutively, last season.
+Sheriff Tiraspol were the defending champions, having won their tenth Moldovan championship, all consecutively, the previous season.
 The competition began on 24 July 2010.

 Teams

 FC Costuleni and CF Gagauziya were promoted from the Moldovan "A" Division as champions and runners-up, respectively, to the National Division.
 None of the teams competing in the 2009–10 season were relegated, leaving 14 teams to contest the league, with one relegation place for the team finishing bottom.